Mallrat: 2022-2023: Butterfly Blue

 On 4 February 2022 Mallrat released "Your Love".
 On 2 March 2022, Mallrat released "Teeth" and announced the release of her debut studio album, Butterfly Blue.
 The album peaked at number 6 on the ARIA Charts.
 In June 2023 she released a song with New Zealand artist Benee called "Do It Again", which is serving as the official song of the 2023 FIFA Women's World Cup.

 2025: Light Hit My Face Like a Straight Right

 In December 2024, Mallrat announced her second album Light Hit My Face Like a Straight Right.
 It was released on 14 February 2025.
 It debuted at #1 on the ARIA Australian Album Charts.
-The release was accompanied by a international tour spanning The United States of America, Canada, London, Ireland, Slovenia, Czech Republic, France, Germany, Netherlands, Scotland and New Zealand, with majority of shows selling out.
+The release was accompanied by an international tour spanning the United States of America, Canada, the United Kingdom, Ireland, Slovenia, Czech Republic, France, Germany, Netherlands, Scotland, Australia and New Zealand, with majority of shows selling out.
 Mallrat also supported Kylie Minogue on her Tension Tour across Australia and MARINA on her Princess of Power Tour Across North America in Fall.